DaniCarmo/Florist-p5/README.md

 #### Free Delivery for Members

-Users with an account can avail of free delivery on all orders, no min.
-Price, to encourage site users to sign up and create an account.
+Users with an account can avail of free delivery on all orders, no min price, to encourage site users to sign up and create an account.

 Screenshot below shows user without account/not logged in and has a 10% delivery charge applied: